oxguy3/sportsarchive/README.md

 This project uses a constantly running worker to perform background tasks (namely, deriving assets from PDFs so that the BookReader plugin can work).
 On initial install, you'll need to set up the database table that task messages are stored in with this command: `php bin/console messenger:setup-transports`.

 You'll then need to run one or more workers via the `messenger:consume` command.
+For development work, the `symfony server:start -d` command will automatically start a worker (in addition to starting a web server and a webpack daemon).
+This is configured in the `.symfony.local.yaml` file.

-An easy way to do this is with systemd; here is my config file, which I have installed at `/etc/systemd/system/sportsarchive-messenger@.service`:
+For production use, an easy way to run workers is with systemd; here is my config file, which I have installed at `/etc/systemd/system/sportsarchive-messenger@.service`:

 ```
 [Unit]